derekluciani/digipets/_context/digipets_prd_draft04.md

     - Lifespan summary
     - Final pet vital stats
     - Final Caretaker score
-    - Export Summary Card as a downloadable JPG image file
+    - Export Summary Card as a downloadable file
+      - use `html2canvas` to allow the user to export summary card as a JPG image.
   - Return to Start Screen (goto Start Screen)

 ## APPENDIX